bendemartin97/klausur-vorbereitung/WAS/Notizen Martin.md

 	- forensics
 	- incident response teams

-Directory travelsal attack: an attacker is able to access data outside the web doc root, include scripts, read directories, which they could not read
 Vertical privilege escalation: access resources granted to more priviliged accounts SSL chiper suite is specified by: the encryption key lenght, hash algorithm, an encryption protocol using site search operator to restrict search results to a spicific domain